As a type 2 diabetic, it is critical that you gain the best control of your blood sugar levels as you possibly can.

 While the type of carbohydrates you eat is important, the amount you eat has the greatest impact on both your daily blood glucose readings and your A1C levels.

-Our printable tracker allows you to log breakfast, lunch, dinner and 3 snacks and beside each meal you can enter your carbs per meal so you can closely monitor your intake and make any necessary adjustments.
+Our printable tracker allows you to log breakfast, lunch, dinner and three snacks and beside each meal you can enter your carbs per meal so you can closely monitor your intake and make any necessary adjustments.

 Steps for Using the Food and Blood Glucose Tracker